Decision Taking as a Service: DTaaS

 \subsubsection{DTaaS avoids service casting obstacles}

-DT is not usually considered a service, and outtasking DT need not degrade a unit's identity.
+DT is not usually considered a service, and outtasking DT, in whole or in part, need not necessarily degrade a unit's identity.
 In \ref{DFO} a listing has been made of the activities that differ from DT and that will remain after outtasking DT.